cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 #### Environment

 The `environment` kind is used for LaTeX environments.

-The `identifierTrigger` property in that case is the name of the environment.
-The `parse` handler will be passed a `parser` object.
+The `identifierTrigger property in that case is the name of the environment.

+The `parse` handler wil be passed a `parser` object.
 The `parseTabular()` method can be used to parse the rows and columns of the environment.
 It returns a two dimensional array of expressions.

 The `parse` handler should return a MathJSON expression.

 ```javascript
 {